leec94/SY0-701-notes/README.md

 - Domain validation certificates (DV): provide a lower level of assurance, as they only verify that the applicant has control over the domain
 - Organization validation certificates (OV): offer a moderate level of assurance, verifying the organization's identity in addition to domain control
 - Extended validation certificates (EV): offer the highest possible level of assurance that a certificate authority has verified the identity of the certificate subject
+Certificate revocation lists (CRLs): a slower, outdated approach to managing certificate status
+- Root CA: usually run as an offline CA that delegates authority to intermediate CAs that run as online CAs.
+Highly protected and not normally used for certificate issuance
+- PFX format: format used for Windows systems that store certificates in binary format
+- P7B format: format used for Windows systems storing files in text format

 Hashing Algorithms
 - MD5: produces a 128-bit hash